Alexander McMillan Welch: Life and career

 Welch was the consulting architect in restorations made to a number of designated historical landmarks, including Alexander Hamilton's Hamilton Grange in the Hamilton Heights neighborhood of Upper Manhattan, George Washington's Headquarters in White Plains, New York, and the Dutch Colonial Dyckman House in Inwood, Manhattan.
-Welch had married to Fannie Fredericka Dyckman on June 2, 1896.
+Welch married Fannie Fredericka Dyckman on June 2, 1896.
 She and her sister, Mrs Bashford Dean presented the Dyckman house to New York City in 1916.